 On July 30, 1945, the US cruiser Indianapolis was directed to sail from Guam to Leyte Gulf in the Philippines to join the battleship USS Idaho in preparation for the invasion of Japan.
 She had just delivered the world's first atomic bomb to the Island of Tinian 4 days earlier.
 Midway between Guam and Leyte, she was torpedoed by an I-48 Japanese submarine and sank within minutes.

-There were 1,196 military personnel on board, and 900 made it into the water wearing life-jackets.
+There was 1,196 military personnel on board, and 900 made it into the water wearing life jackets.
 As dawn broke the next day, shoals of sharks appeared and started attacking the sailors.
-It was almost 5 days later before they were spotted and rescued, and even as rescuers were pulling the men onboard, sharks were attacking them.
+It was almost five days before they were spotted and rescued, and sharks attacked them even as rescuers pulled the men onboard.

 2. Cape San Juan 1943: 825 Fatalities

-On the 12th of November, 1943, the Cape San Juan, a 6711-ton US freighter and troop transport ship, was torpedoed by the Japanese submarine, I-21 in the Pacific Ocean near the Fiji Islands.
-The ship was sailing from San Francisco to Townsville, Australia, ladened with 49 crew, 41 gunners, and 1,348 US army troops on board, making a total of 1438 people.
+On the 12th of November, 1943, the Cape San Juan, a 6711-ton US freighter and troop transport ship, was torpedoed by the Japanese submarine I-21 in the Pacific Ocean near the Fiji Islands.
+The ship was sailing from San Francisco to Townsville, Australia, ladened with 49 crew, 41 gunners, and 1,348 US army troops, totaling 1,438 people.

-130 of them were killed either when the torpedo struck or immediately afterwards when they jumped overboard into the water and drowned.
-483 survivors were plucked from the seas by rescue ships and planes.
+130 were killed either when the torpedo struck or immediately afterward when they jumped overboard into the water and drowned.
+Rescue ships and planes plucked 483 survivors from the seas.
 It was reported that sharks were attacking the survivors even as the rescuers were trying to pull them out of the water.
 695 people died trying to fight off sharks (most likely oceanic whitetips).

 In total, 825 people lost their lives.